testingautomated-usi/DeepHyperion/documentation/getting_started.md

 * `RQ3-BeamNG.pdf`  (Figure 8: RQ3: Probability maps and feature discrimination for BeamNG)

-These plots correspond to the ones reported in Figures 3 -- 8 of the (pre-print) version of the paper.
+These plots correspond to the ones reported in Figures 3 -- 8 of the (pre-print) version of the ISSTA paper.
 To check the results, you should copy the files from the running docker to your system, as follows:

 ```